Sumit-2312/Draw-App/README.md

 - Write the signup,singin and create-room endpoint in http-server
 - Write the middleware that decodes the token and gate the create-room enpoint

+-- How to add a commong package --> cohort excalidraw first video 1:43:00